AlphaBravoCompany/rancher-desktop-demo/labs/lab-02.md

 - `helm install hello-world .`

-2. To see that the deployment is running, open the Dashboard and navigate to `Workload` -> `Pods`.
+2. To see that the deployment is running, open the Rancher Desktop Dashboard and navigate to `Workload` -> `Pods`.
 Or you can run `kubectl get pods`.

 3. To view the page, open `Port Forwarding` and port forward the `hello-world-dc-hello-world-chart` service.
 Note the local port the interface provides.
 Open your browser and visit localhost:port to see the page display `Hello Rancher Desktop`.